MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 + You cannot install SQL Server 2016 R Services or SQL Server 2017 Machine Learning Services on a domain controller.
 The R Services or Machine Learning Services portion of setup will fail.

-+ You cannot install the machine learning features on a failover cluster.
++ You cannot install SQL Server 2017 Machine Learning Services on a failover cluster.
 The security mechanism that's used for isolating external script processes is not compatible with a Windows Server failover cluster environment.
 As a workaround, you can do either of the following:
     * Use replication to copy necessary tables to a SQL Server instance with machine learning enabled.
     * Install machine learning on a standalone computer that uses AlwaysOn and is part of an availability group.